 Procedural Dispossession

-Removed from their original context, the fragments reveal how authority is reinforced through tone, repetition, and implied compliance.
+Taken together, they reveal how authority is reinforced through tone, repetition, and implied compliance.

 Organizational Cartography